Include JavaScript in HTML

 Let's cover all of this one by one along with code examples to help you understand them.

-Let's put the script tag inside the HTML head element.
-The script placed inside the head element is loaded with the webpage and gets executed if any defined event occurs.
+Let's put the script tag inside the HTML head section.
+The JavaScript code placed inside the head section is loaded with the webpage and gets executed immediately.

-You can place a script tag inside the body element of an HTML document too.
-The script tag inside the body element runs when a web page starts loading in a web browser.
-Below is the code to show you how to place a <script>
+You can place a script tag inside the body of an HTML document too.
+The script tag inside the body tag runs when a webpage starts loading in a web browser.
+Here is an example,

 3. JavaScript Code in an External File

-Whenever we put lengthy JavaScript code in an HTML document, it affects the readability and maintainability of the HTML document.
+Whenever we put lengthy JavaScript code in an HTML document, it affects the readability and maintainability of the HTML code.
 In addition, sometimes there is a need to use the same JavaScript code in several web pages.
-In such cases, we can store the JavaScript code in an external file and save that file with the .js extension.
-All JavaScript code files should have an extension .JS and nothing else.
+In such cases, you can keep the JavaScript code in an external file and save that file with the .js extension.
+All JavaScript code files should have an extension .js and nothing else.

 To link the external file, we can provide its location (URL) in the src attribute of the script tag.

-This is the way by which we can add an external JavaScript file to our HTML file:
+This is the way by which we can add an external JavaScript file to our HTML code:

 <script src="jsfile.js" type="text/javascript"></script>